South Korea: Anger and jubilation as Seoul wakes up to life without Park

 Celebration

-While pro-Park demonstrators have dominated the headlines, a massive rally is planned Saturday to celebrate the court's decision.
+Though pro-Park demonstrators have dominated the headlines, a massive rally is planned Saturday to celebrate the court's decision in Gwanghwamun Square, blocks away from city hall.

-Late last year, hundreds of thousands of demonstrators -- led by unions and student groups -- braved the biting Korean winter to take to the streets week after week to demand Park's ouster.
+By early afternoon, hundreds of demonstrators were pouring in, many of who braved the biting Korean winter to take to the streets demanding Park's ouster.

+Unlike the homogenous crowd by city hall, the anti-Park protesters were far younger and more diverse, similar to the December crowds led by unions and students.

+Many walked around in costume, as others handed out yellow balloons and candles to commemorate the Sewol Ferry disaster.

+Pop music played and the atmosphere was cheerful as people posed for photos with each other and the semi-permanent protest art that has been in the square for months.

+When asked about the generational divide between the two protests, Kim Dae-rim, 30, said it would be a good idea for older Koreans "to learn from the young people."

-Artist An Hyun-jung, 30, who has been staging performances criticizing Park on Gwanghwamun Square, blocks from city hall, expects Saturday's rally to be bigger than previous ones.
+Artist An Hyun-jung, 30, who has been staging performances criticizing Park on Gwanghwamun Square, expects Saturday's rally to be bigger than previous ones.

 "This is like a festival to say that (we've) done something great, and to keep it up," she said.